Heavy water: United States

 In 1953, the United States began using heavy water in plutonium production reactors at the Savannah River Site.
 The first of the five heavy water reactors came online in 1953, and the last was placed in cold shutdown in 1996.
-The SRS reactors were heavy water reactors so that they could produce both plutonium and tritium for the US nuclear weapons program.
+The reactors were heavy water reactors so that they could produce both plutonium and tritium for the US nuclear weapons program.

-The U.S. developed the Girdler sulfide chemical exchange production process—which was first demonstrated on a large scale at the Dana, Indiana plant in 1945 and at the Savannah River Plant, South Carolina, in 1952.
-DuPont operated the SRP for the USDOE until 1 April 1989, when Westinghouse took it over.
+The U.S. developed the Girdler sulfide chemical exchange production process—which was first demonstrated on a large scale at the Dana, Indiana plant in 1945 and at the Savannah River Site in 1952.

 India

-India is one of the world's largest producers of heavy water through its Heavy Water Board.
+India is the world's largest producer of heavy water through its Heavy Water Board.
 It exports heavy water to countries including the Republic of Korea, China, and the United States.